 One of my favorite things I love about these jeans is that they fit over my boots well.
 I love wearing boots under my jeans during fall and winter and these jeans didn’t move or get stuck awkwardly!

+I also have American Eagle jeans that I love.
+They’re pretty affordable and they’re crazy stretchy as well.
 I do not have Old Navy jeans but I have heard good things about them so it’s worth checking out!

 But check out Good American now because they have a deal where you get $30 off your first pair!

 Unsurprisingly, Good American is now branching out to a full range of clothes.
 Just like their jeans, you can expect a good fit and larger sizes.
 Another review, perhaps? 😉 😉